In a nutshell

 As a Comedy Writing and Performance student, you will learn through a mix of lectures, seminars, workshops and practical performance projects.
 Assessment will be through a range of means including essays, presentations, in-class performance presentations and publicly performed theatre projects.

-The module combines both technical and creative aspects of media production as you develop a broad awareness of the range of skills required for a video drama production, including camera, lighting, editing and sound.
+The module combines both technical and creative aspects of media production as you develop a broad awareness of the range of skills required for video production, including camera, lighting, editing and sound – imperative to contemporary theatre technology.

 Comedy Acting Methods